art-institute-of-chicago/aic-mobile-android/MODULES.md

-is downloaded during startup by `AppDataManager` and stored via the [Room](https://developer.android.com/topic/libraries/architecture/room) persistence api. `BaseActivity`s and `BaseFragment`s can access this with implementations of the specialized 'DAO' interfaces defined in the `db` module.
+is downloaded during startup by `AppDataManager` and stored via the [Room](https://developer.android.com/topic/libraries/architecture/room) persistence api. `BaseActivity`s and `BaseFragment`s can access this with implementations of the specialized `DAO` interfaces defined in the `db` module.

 At build time, an annotation processor uses both the `DAO` files and